 The magnificent Emporer Dragonfly (above) is found on Crete.

-We are all aware of the need to contribute to the health of our planet and to conserve habitat and a healthy ecology for our Cretan nature.
+We are all aware of the need to contribute to the health of our planet, to conserve habitat and a healthy ecology for our Cretan nature.
 Here at we-love-Crete.com we actively participate in ecology programs and make donations to conservation projects.
-If you are interested in getting involved or becoming more familiar with conservation issues in Crete, click on this link to our conservation page.